 Closely linked to brand trust in consumers’ minds are a company’s environmental, social and governance (ESG) business practices.
 Consistent with other PwC analysis, the majority of holiday shoppers (76%) told us they favor companies with a strong ESG commitment.

-The range of practices that consumers care about — and support with their wallets by shopping at those companies — include:
+The range of practices that consumers care about—and support with their wallets—include:

 Younger consumers are even more committed to ESG, with 83% of millennials seeking out environmentally and socially responsible retailers (vs 76% for all consumers).
-Meanwhile, diversity and inclusion (D&I) is of particular importance to 80% of consumers ages 39 and younger (vs 72% for all consumers).
+Meanwhile, D&I is of particular importance to 80% of consumers ages 39 and younger (vs 72% for all consumers).

 How do they find out about a company’s ESG practices?
 Most younger shoppers (66% of millennials and 70% of Gen Z) look to social media for ESG information on brands.
-For all ages, social media is still ahead of other channels: Almost half (49%) tell us social media is their go-to channel, followed by a company’s website (43%) and traditional media (30%).
+Social media remains ahead of other channels in all age groups—almost half (49%) of respondents told us social media is their go-to channel followed by a company’s website (43%) and traditional media (30%).

 More than three-quarters of consumers (76%) told us they would discontinue a relationship with a company that treats the environment, employees or the community in which they operate poorly.

 Consumers want to support brands they can identify with and believe in, including brands created by diverse founders as well as size-inclusive models displaying products.
-They are eager to hear a brand’s ESG story, typically seeking it out on social media, especially younger consumers.
+They are eager to hear a brand’s ESG story, with all age groups (but younger people in particular) typically seeking it out on social media.
 This consumer preference gives retailers the opportunity to tell their ESG story close to the point of sale, since many younger consumers take advantage of social commerce options.
 Companies can start by evaluating their ESG and D&I metrics.